junxit/us-congress-bills-112/bill.md

     - **(A)** reservation of public easements across land pursuant to section 17(b) of the Alaska Native Claims Settlement Act (43 U.S.C.
 1616(b));
     - **(B)** valid existing rights pursuant to section 14(g) of the Alaska Native Claims Settlement Act (43 U.S.C.
 1613(g)); and
     - **(C)** the land bank protections of section 907(d) of the Alaska National Interest and Lands Conservation Act (43 U.S.C.
 1636(d)).
-  - **(3)** *National park service* The National Park Service is authorized to enter into a cooperative management agreement described in subsection (e)(2) for the purpose, in part, of recognizing and perpetuating the values of the National Park Service, including those values associated with the Tlingit homeland and culture, wilderness, and ecological preservation.
 - **(b)** *Withdrawal of land* The following public land is withdrawn, subject to valid existing rights, from all forms of appropriation under public land laws, including the mining and mineral leasing laws, and from selection under the Act of July 7, 1958 (commonly known as the “Alaska Statehood Act”) (48 U.S.C. note prec.
 21; Public Law 85–508), and shall be available for selection by and conveyance to Sealaska to complete the remaining land entitlement of Sealaska under section 14(h)(8) of the Alaska Native Claims Settlement Act (43 U.S.C.
 1613(h)(8)):
   - **(1)** Land identified on the maps dated February 1, 2011, and labeled “Attachment A (Maps 1 through 8)”.
-  - **(2)** Sites with traditional and recreational use value, as identified on the map entitled “Sites with Traditional and Recreational Use Value”, dated February 1, 2011, and labeled “Attachment D”, subject to the condition that not more than 5,000 acres shall be selected for those purposes.
+  - **(2)** Sites with traditional, recreational, and renewable energy use value, as identified on the map entitled “Sites with Traditional, Recreational, and Renewable Energy Use Value”, dated February 1, 2011, and labeled “Attachment D”, subject to the condition that not more than 5,000 acres shall be selected for those purposes.
   - **(3)** Sites identified on the map entitled “Traditional and Customary Trade and Migration Routes”, dated February 1, 2011, and labeled “Attachment C”, which includes an identification of—
     - **(A)** a conveyance of land 25 feet in width, together with 1-acre sites at each terminus and at 8 locations along the route, with the route, location, and boundaries of the conveyance described on the map inset entitled “Yakutat to Dry Bay Trade and Migration Route” on the map entitled “Traditional and Customary Trade and Migration Routes”, dated February 1, 2011, and labeled “Attachment C”;
     - **(B)** a conveyance of land 25 feet in width, together with 1-acre sites at each terminus, with the route, location, and boundaries of the conveyance described on the map inset entitled “Bay of Pillars to Port Camden Trade and Migration Route” on the map entitled “Traditional and Customary Trade and Migration Routes”, dated February 1, 2011, and labeled “Attachment C”; and